Aubagio (Teriflunomide): Facts & FAQs

 Active Secondary Progressive Multiple Sclerosis (SPMS): Aubagio treats active SPMS in individuals who continue to experience relapses or evidence of inflammatory activity.

-Aubagio is not intended for use in primary progressive MS or for individuals younger than 18 years old.
-Researchers don’t fully understand the exact mechanism of action of Aubagio, but it involves immunomodulatory effects that suppress the immune response contributing to inflammation and damage in MS.
+Aubagio is not approved for primary progressive MS or for individuals younger than 18 years old.
+Researchers don’t fully understand the exact mechanism of action, but it involves immunomodulatory effects that suppress the immune response contributing to inflammation and damage in MS.

 Make the decision to use Aubagio or any other medication in consultation with a healthcare professional who can evaluate your specific condition, medical history, and individual needs.